I’ve seen how your data gets treated from the inside

 So I built it

 - Selling on Marketplace?
 Your selling identity has its own phone number.
 If a buyer gets weird, disable it.
-Your real phone number is never touched.
+Your real number is never touched.

 - Freelancing?
 Your business identity has its own phone number, passwords, and contacts.
 Separate from your personal life.